Here’s my complete tutorial showing you how to make a super cute thumbprint Valentine’s Day card craft!

 These cards turned out so adorable, and I especially love how each one is so different from the others – very unique!

-My kids loved making these Valentine’s Day cards, and I bet yours would, too!
+My kids loved working on this Valentine’s Day card craft, and I bet yours would, too!

 Don’t forget to download your FREE card template below to get started on your thumbprint card project for Valentine’s Day!